© David Llewellyn

 “You foolish, foolish man,” she repeated and punched him on the arm.
 “You put her up there, a little girl like that, without the slightest thought about how to get her down.
 It’s like the ostriches all over again.”

 For her part, Anabel was going nowhere.
-She’d waited all her life to get aboard an elephant and she wasn’t going down without a fight.
+She’d waited all her life to get on board an elephant and she wasn’t going down without a fight.
 Besides, there was plenty of room on Minerva’s back.
-She could spend the whole of the summer holidays up there if she liked, and she’d even ride her into school if they ever made her go back.
+She could spend the whole of the summer holidays up there if she had to, and she’d even ride her into school if they made her go back.

 “For your information, I know exactly how to get a small girl off an elephant,” said Grandad to his wife.
 “We just need a big stick.”
 Grandad had great faith in gravity and a pointy stick.